Manor Lords Crop Rotation Planner

 A note on the numbers

 Crop names come straight from the Manor Lords game files, but the game does not publish the underlying farming numbers — base yields, how much each crop depletes fertility, or how fast a fallow year restores it.
-Every numeric value in this tool is therefore a community estimate or our own estimate, and all of them are editable in the Advanced panel so you can match the current patch.
-The biggest unknown is the fallow restoration rate; treat the simulation as a directional planning aid, not exact game maths.
+Those values come from community research — players who measured the mechanic in-game (notably honey_102b’s cell-level fallow study and Born-Ask4016’s multi-year fertility tests) — and all of them are editable in the Advanced panel so you can match the current patch.
+The numbers are now triangulated from agreeing sources rather than guessed, but treat the simulation as a directional planning aid, not exact game maths.

 Frequently asked questions